Xela3026/workflows-docs/docs/tutorials/tutorials.md

 May want to loop through a bunch of customers or messages and make a decision on each

 The advanced tutorials should use some Yabbr API endpoints

+Create a list of the 10 last numbers that one of your virtual numbers texted.

+Fetch a file URL, stream the file, and use the information (maybe run a campaign, or iterate through each customer in the file)